Affiliate disclaimer: We will be paid a referral fee if you open an account and deposit funds through some of the links on this page

 There is no denying the Lightyear investment app is excellently designed.
 They were co-founded and are led by Martin Sokk, one of the first Transferwise employees and their head of product.
 Lightyear has raised $35m so far, he says, for product development, not customer grabs, from investors like Richard Branson.
 It’s clear they want to do for investing what Wise has done for money transfers.

-FX, therefore, is a key part of Lightyear’s monetisation strategy because, if you can’t charge commission or account fees you have to make money somehow.
+FX, therefore, is a key part of Lightyear’s monetisation strategy because, if you charge very low commission and account fees you have to make money somehow.
 So Lightyear, aim to make it’s money in the background, initially from foreign exchange fees.
 FX is a very good way to make money, because, a) no-one really understands how the pricing works, and b) because you don’t see the charge, it’s built into the buy/sell spread.

 - Related guide: Compare FX rates for buying US stocks from the UK.

-However, at the moment, you can only invest in 45 UK stocks, and they are ADRs listed in the US denominated in USD, rather than the local listings on the LSE.
-So, you are paying an FX fee when you really shouldn’t have to, admittedly, there is no stamp duty so technically paying 0.35% on FX rather than 0.5% to HMRC is cheaper.
+When Lightyear first started, you could only invest in a handful of UK stocks, and they were ADRs listed in the US denominated in USD, rather than the local listings on the LSE.
+So, you were paying an FX fee when you really shouldn’t have to, admittedly, there is no stamp duty so technically paying 0.35% on FX rather than 0.5% to HMRC is cheaper.
 There is also no SIPP or ISA account for tax-efficient investing.
 Reverting to my restaurant analogy, restaurants serve their local area and Circolo Popolare, for example, makes Italian food from Italian ingredients, not American.
 So, to best serve the local investing market, you really should have tax-free investment options and let your customers buy homegrown stocks.
 Otherwise, it’s just speculation, not investing.
+But anyway, they’ve sorted that now, and if you want to invest in UK shares like Lloyds, you can actually buy them on the LSE, something that eToro is yet to do.
+With them, you still have to buy USD-denominated shares.
+I’ve mentioned how annoying that is many times and yet they continue serve themselves as a global broker instead of their customers as locals.
+It’s nice to see that Lightyear, fixed that problem early on.

 To draw on one final Transferwise comparison, it is very easy to use app-as-a-tool to help you start investing as cheaply as possible.
 The thing is though is that, transferring money is like car insurance.
 No-one really has any loyalty to their insurer, they just do it and move on.
 Investing is different.
 Investing is not like insurance, when you open an investing account, you could be using it for the next 30 years.